 For example, Netflix — the clear leader in streaming video — is encountering fierce competition from Amazon and Apple, as well as old guard media companies such as Disney.
-In less than three years, Disney’s streaming service, Disney+, has grown to 130 million subscribers worldwide.
+In less than three years, Disney’s streaming service, Disney+, has grown to 130 million subscribers.

 Other battles in the media business were lost years ago.
-For instance, a precipitous decline in traditional TV viewership — especially among young people — raises the possibility that once ubiquitous cable TV packages may no longer exist in a few years.
-If live sports and news programs ever move en masse to streaming services, that could spell the end of cable TV as we know it.
+For instance, a precipitous decline in traditional TV viewership — especially among young people — raises the possibility that cable TV packages, once a must-have in the US, may no longer exist in a few years.
+If live sports and news programmes ever move en masse to streaming services, that could spell the end of cable TV in its current form.

 This type of momentous change and disruption may appear surprising to some, but it’s par for the course in the media and entertainment biz, explains Capital Group equity analyst Brad Barrett, who has covered the industry for two decades.